grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/10 api-crud-operations.md

 excerpt: 'This example covers the usage of k6 to test a REST API CRUD operations.'
 ---

-The example showcases the testing of CRUD operations on a REST API.
+The examples showcase the testing of CRUD operations on a REST API.

 CRUD refers to the basic operations in a database: Create, Read, Update, and Delete.
 We can map these operations to HTTP methods in REST APIs: